The Five Festivals

 1849

-In this print series, scenes from kabuki plays are likened to the five festivals which are Jinjitsu (January 7) Feast of the Seven Herbs or Mankind’s Day; Johshi (March 3) Doll Festival or Girls’ Day; Tango (May 5) Boys’ Day; Tanabata (July 7) Star Festival or Seventh Night; and Choyo (September 9) The Chrysanthemum Festival.
-This series is listed as number 125 in Kuniyoshi by Basil William Robinson (Victoria and Albert Museum, London, 1961), and the prints are each about 14 by 10 inches (36 by 25 centimeters), a size known as ôban.
+In this print series, the five festivals are likened to scenes from the kabuki play Onnagori goshiki no Hanakago (余波五色花魁香), which was performed in the Ichimura Theater in the 9th month of 1849.
+The five festivals are Jinjitsu (January 7) Feast of the Seven Herbs or Mankind’s Day; Johshi (March 3) Doll Festival or Girls’ Day; Tango (May 5) Boys’ Day; Tanabata (July 7) Star Festival or Seventh Night; and Choyo (September 9) the Chrysanthemum Festival.
+The series is listed as number 125 in Kuniyoshi by Basil William Robinson (Victoria and Albert Museum, London, 1961), and the prints are each about 14 by 10 inches (36 by 25 centimeters), a size known as ôban.
+I am grateful to Ward Pieters and Robert Pryor for information about this series.

 Another state of the above print